pdx-cs-rust-web/knock-knock-2/README.md

 ## Docker

-Install Docker CE and build an image with
+Install Docker CE.

+Before building an image, do a release build.
+Much of the image content will come from here.
+Then build an image with

       docker build -t kk2 .

-You can then run the image with
+You can run the image with

       docker run -p 3000:3000 kk2